Wesley College, University of Sydney

 Wesley College is a co-residential college of 265 students within the University of Sydney.
 The college occupies a site on the main campus of the University of Sydney and was built on a sub-grant of Crown land.
 Wesley is one of six on-campus colleges at the University of Sydney which provide accommodation.
 In 1923 the college averaged 45 students.
 Originally the college accommodated only men but when women were admitted in 1969 Wesley became the first of the colleges within the University of Sydney to become co-educational.
 Its current head is Lisa Sutherland, who has held the position since 2010.

-The college chapel owned a Latin version of the Bible which dated to 1479, and may be the oldest bible in Australia, but it has since gone missing.
+The college chapel owned a Latin version of the Bible which dated to 1479, which was at one stage the oldest known Bible in Australia.
+This bible is on permanent loan to the University of Sydney Library Rare Books and Special Collections under the call number Incunabula 79.2.